SomtoJF/Trio/README.md

 Trio is a multi-agent chat app.
 Imagine if you had two LLMs in a groupchat.
 Thats Trio in a nutshell.

+## Important information

+- Trio is currently running on a free tier of Vercel.
+This means that the app sleeps after 5 minutes of inactivity.
+This is why it might take a while to load when you first visit the site.

+- Trio is being migrated into new repos for the frontend and backend.
+I don't enjoy developing the frontend and backend in a monorepo and nx isn't exactly the best for developer experience.
+So the frontend and backend will be in separate repos.

+- The new repo is [here](https://github.com/somtojf/trio-client).

+- The new backend repo is [here](https://github.com/somtojf/trio-server).

 ## Why Trio?

 - One cool thing is to see if they can work together at all.